wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 # Dropping the metaphor, or: asynchronous code
 While I like the colored code metaphor, I also think that by obscuring some aspects of `async/await`, it makes the argument above seem more persuasive than it deserves to be.
 In order to drop the metaphor, I'll give a short (and necessarily shallow) introduction to `async/await`-style concurrency.
 Various languages support this style of concurrency (for example Python, C# and JavaScript), and more in-depth explanations can probably be found in your language of choice.
 For Python, you can find one [here][python-in-depth-async-explanation].

+Asynchronous programming is an example

 # Hexagon with red shell, blue core
 Reference functional core, imperative shell.

 # A poor man's IO monad
 It's just a simile, Promises are not monads (maybe not even functorial?).
 Link to stackoverflow post.
+Haskell has an async plugin.
+Are Promises really not monads, or is that just a quirk of JavaScript?

 # Drawback: the terrible Hidden Fourth Rule which Forbids us From Running Blue in Red